The financial slap in the face I needed to rethink my career longevity.

-Adoring mum as I am, I had a fairly good idea that neither of my daughters were headed towards the Olympic circuit!
+Adoring mum as I was, I knew - without a shadow of a doubt - that neither of my daughters were headed towards the Olympic circuits!

 When I noticed what was happening, it was the slap in the face I needed.

-The notes from my wakeup call that promoted a rethink of my career strategy….from non-existent!
+The notes from my wakeup call that prompted a rethink of my career strategy….from non-existent!

 The slap in the face I needed